Nagoya Castle / 名古屋城 (Aichi)

 • Mountaineering & Hiking

-The icon of Nagoya is without a doubt Nagoya Castle (Nagoya-jo), which was built by Tokugawa Ieyasu after the Battle of Sekigahara in the year 1600.
-This castle, intended as the residence of the Owari Tokugawa family to prepare for the threat of the Toyotomi Clan based at Osaka Castle after the Battle of Sekigahara, was made by harnessing the most advanced technologies of the era, and features a massive keep, a majestic Honmaru Goten (main castle), and expansive Ninomaru Garden, as well as many more amazing features.
-After its completion, it flourished as the residence of the Owari-Tokugawa family for over two and a half centuries.
-Nagoya Castle is considered one of Japan’s Three Famous Castles.
+Nagoya Castle, the one of the icons of Nagoya, was completed in 1615 by the Shogun, Tokugawa Ieyasu.
+Intended as the residence of the Owari Tokugawa family to prepare for the threat of the Toyotomi Clan based at Osaka Castle after the Battle of Sekigahara, made by harnessing the most advanced technologies of the era and features a massive keep, a majestic Honmaru Goten [Main Palace], and expansive Ni-no-maru Garden and other features.
+After the completion, the castle flourished as the residence of the Owari-Tokugawa family for over two and a half centuries.
+Nagoya Castle is one of the most prominent castles in Japan and is designated as a National Historic Site.

 ©名古屋城総合事務所

-By far, Nagoya Castle’s most prominent features are the male and female golden 'Shachi' (mystical fish-like creatures) adorning the north and south peaks of the main keep, respectively.
-The male shachi is larger than the female, while the female shachi is made with a more generous coating of gold, making it a bedazzling spectacle to behold.
+The most prominent features of the Nagoya Castle are the male and female "Kinshachi" [the Golden Tiger-Fish Roof Ornaments], atop the north and south peaks of the main tower keep.
+The male shachi is larger than the female shachi, but the female shachi is made with more generous coating of gold, making it a bedazzling spectacle to behold.

-The chessboard-like layout of the old town that was built at the same time as the castle served as the blueprint for present-day Nagoya.
+The chessboard-like layout of the old town built at the same time as the castle served as the blueprint for present-day Nagoya.

 ©名古屋城総合事務所